-When a child leaves the academy their child protection file is transferred to their new school as soon as possible and separately from the main pupil file.
-This is usually done with a face-to face meeting unless the child moves out of area, if this is the case the file is transferred by recorded delivery and signed for and is clearly marked confidential.
+When a child leaves the academy their original child protection file is transferred to their new school as soon as possible and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This original file will be transferred separately from the main pupil file.
+This is usually undertaken between Designated Safeguarding Leads at both schools and may be undertaken electronically.
+If the child moves out of area the child protection file is transferred by recorded delivery and signed for and is clearly marked confidential.
 A receipt is obtained which states when the file was transferred and who delivered and received the file.